CrayLabs/SmartSim/doc/experiment.rst

 The Experiment API is responsible for job submission, job control, error handling and cleanup.
 Experiments are the SmartSim Python user interface to interact with the WLM for automating the deployment of HPC workflows and distributed, in-memory storage.

-Experiments are the SmartSim Python user interface for automating the deployment of HPC workflows and distributed, in-memory storage.
-The Experiment is a factory class that is responsible for creating, managing and monitoring the stages of an experiment:
-``Model``, ``Ensemble`` and ``Orchestrator``.
-It is also responsible for creating instances ``RunSettings`` and ``BatchSettings`` that are passed to the creation of the stages of an experiment for the configuring the entities ``Model``, ``Ensemble`` and ``Orchestrator``.

-It is also used to interact with the entities associated with the Experiment object in the workflow.
-This interaction includes retrieving the status of these entities, polling to monitor the progress of jobs, generating summaries of their performance, as well as initiating the start and stop actions when necessary.

-The Experiment acts as both a factory class for constructing the stages of an experiment (``Model``, ``Ensemble``, ``Orchestrator``, etc.) as well as an interface to interact with the entities created by the experiment.

-Users can initialize an :ref:`Experiment <experiment_api>` at the beginning of a Jupyter notebook, interactive python session, or Python file and use the ``Experiment`` to iteratively create, configure and launch computational kernels on the system through the specified launcher.

-The interface was designed to be simple, with as little complexity as possible, and agnostic to the backend launching mechanism (local, Slurm, PBSPro, etc.).

-Defining workflow stages requires the utilization of functions associated with the ``Experiment`` object.
-The Experiment object is intended to be instantiated once and utilized throughout the workflow runtime.

 ==========
  Launchers